stone315/ZipSim/README.md

 1. Path Planning (Search all objects)
 2. Perception (Distinguish between Tree and Delivert Site)
-3. Path Planning (Prevent the obstacles)
+3. Path Planning (avoid the obstacles)
 4. Decision ( Determine the timing to deploy package)

 Native agent and Reflex agent use the same methods to solve probem 1.,2.,4.
-However, they use different methods to prevent the obstacles.
+However, they use different methods to avoid the obstacles.
 The Native agent relies on pre-calcualtion result that it plans the path using the map gererated from the perceoption.
 Instead, Reflex agent uses the real time data to find out the safe path which may cost more energy for the extre movement.

 ### Assumption
 Native agent and Reflex agent rely on a few assumptions.